NeuroNetMem/PowerPixelsPipeline/README.md

 The data that comes out of the Power Pixels pipeline is in [ALF filenaming convention](https://int-brain-lab.github.io/ONE/alf_intro.html).
 A helper function is included to load in your neural data `load_neural_data` in `powerpixel_utils.py`.

 ## OpenEphys support
-If you use OpenEphys, use the `run_pipeline_openephys.py` script to run the pipeline on your data.
+If you use OpenEphys, check out the [OpenEphys branch](https://github.com/NeuroNetMem/PowerPixelsPipeline/tree/openephys).
 Bear in mind that all of the SpikeGLX specific functionality is missing.
-Specifically, all the prepocessing steps (phase shift correction, remove bad channels, destriping or CAR) and the spike sorting works.
+Specifically, all the prepocessing steps (phase shift correction, remove bad channels, destriping or CAR) and the spike sorting work.
 However, all the steps after spike sorting will not work (synchronization, neuron-level QC, and compression).
 Also the ephys-histology alignment GUI relies on output from SpikeGLX specific code so will not work.

 ## Usage workflow